PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 ![a whatsapp screenshot of our first potential user telling us the login page was broken](../images/02/Screenshot-2020-02-25-at-21.52.15.png)

 * Users are worried about using your solution.
   * Does your solution require, for example, a lot of personal or private company data to operate?
 Seek feedback "hey, I saw you've not used it yet - could I get some really blunt feedback.
 Did something put you off?"
 Can you reduce how much data you need access to, or can you make your product, website and approach feel more mature to signify competence?
+If the perceived security risk doesn't outweigh the benefit of solving the problem, the problem may not be big enough.
 * Users don't want to solve this problem.
-Many problems aren't high priority.
+Many problems aren't high priority and your solution feels like hassle to them.
+Can you make the product feel 10x simpler to use?
+If not...
   * Pivot to a new problem.
 Back to Level 0.
 * Users don't really have the problem you thought they had from your interviews.
   * Pivot to a new problem.
 Back to Level 0.